martindsouza/pres-apex-social-login/PITCHME.md

 @snap[midpoint span-100]
-- Once you know what to do, easy
+- Once you know what to do, it's easy
-- "Difficulties"
+- *Difficulties*
-  - OAuth Provider Config
+  - OAuth provider config
-  - Returned Data
+  - Processing returned data
 @snapend